Resolution of Problems

 If the concern involves issues that are not academic in nature and/or involve an act of bias, intolerance, sexual assault, harassment, student misconduct, or a behavioral threat, students are also encouraged to report the incident via the online reporting options available with the Office of Student Affairs or by calling the relevant office.
 Please see Other Resources below for more information.

-If a graduate student is not able to resolve the problem within their program, he/she may file a written grievance with the college administrator for graduate education (generally an associate or assistant dean or director for academic affairs) of his/her college.
+If a graduate student is not able to resolve the problem within their program, he/she may file a written grievance with the college administrator for graduate education (generally an associate or assistant dean or director for academic affairs) of their college.
 In response to this grievance, the college administrator will meet with the student, as well as other parties involved, in an effort to resolve the problem.

 If the student feels that the problem remains unresolved after meeting with the college administrator, he/she may bring the grievance to the attention of the Associate Dean for Graduate Student Affairs of the Graduate School.
 The Associate Dean will work with all parties involved to resolve the grievance and ensure that the student’s complaint is addressed with dignity, respect, and in an impartial and equitable manner.